Warriors-Haven-Gaming/Zombie-Framework/SHZombiesFramework.Tanoa/Functions/Safezones/README.md

 ## Team Safezones

-Team safezones are a separate type of area marker generally used to designate a base.
+Team safezones are a superset of regular safezones generally used to designate a base.
-They are prefixed with `SHZ_team_safezone`, and exhibit behaviours like:
+They are prefixed with `SHZ_safezone_team`, and exhibit behaviours like:

 - [fn_initTeamSafezoneHandlers.sqf]:
     Providing immunity to friendly fire from players